labyrinthinesecurity/silhouette/README.md

 De-escalation is based on logs collected from your Log Analytics workspace.
 To optimize logs retrieval from Azure backends, they are cached in a container sitting in your storage account.
 Create a container called with the name of your build_partition

-## customize role definitions of a cluster
+## Customize role definitions of a cluster

 Now pick a cluster ID from the above mentioned CSV and stick it to the function called in condensate.py